oguayasa/CrypticityAndVisualSearch-Pt2/README.md

 ![](https://github.com/oguayasa/CrypticityAndVisualSearch-Pt2/blob/master/imgs/SearchCountBarPlot.jpg)

-Based on the contingency table, while crypticity treatment does not seem to affect the number of FP and TN searches, there definitely seems to be an effect on the number of TP and FN searches (which makes sense, since the number of TP and FN searches are related).
+Based on the contingency table, while crypticity treatment does not seem to affect the number of TN searches, there definitely seems to be an effect on the number of TP and FN searches (which makes sense, since the number of TP and FN searches are dependent), but also a small effect of the number of FP searches as well.

 Chi-Square Test of Independence
 -------------------------------